 Drug dealers jailed after police patrol in Valley Gardens swoops in on county lines activity in Harrogate

-Two men from Leeds and Newcastle jailed after police patrol swoops in on county lines activity in Harrogate

-Ishmaal Mahmood, 25, of Stonegate Chase, Harehills, Leeds, and Ifaaq Mahmood, 28, of Grange Terrace, Newcastle, both pleaded guilty to possessing cocaine with intent to supply and possessing MDMA with intent to supply.
+Ishmaal Mahmood, 25, of Stonegate Chase, Harehills, Leeds, and Ifaaq Mahmood, 28, of Leeds at the time, both pleaded guilty to possessing cocaine with intent to supply and possessing MDMA with intent to supply.

 Ishmaal was jailed for three years and four months and Ifaaq was jailed for one year and eight months.